-Luo Jiancheng is a deputy general manager of our Company.
+Luo Jiancheng is the Deputy General Manager of our Company.
 Mr. Luo holds a bachelor's degree and is a senior engineer.
-Mr. Luo served successively as the chief of the Investigation & Inspection Division of the General Office of GRGC, Shiweitang station master of GSRC, deputy chief of the Transportation Department of GRGC, the assistant of the general manager of the Company, the general manager of Guangzhou Tiecheng Industrial Company and the deputy general manager of GMSR.
+Mr. Luo served successively as the chief of the Investigation & Inspection Division of the General Office of GRGC, Shiweitang stationmaster of GSRC, deputy chief of the Transportation Department of GRGC, the assistant of the general manager of the Company, the general manager of Guangzhou Tiecheng Industrial Company and the deputy general manager of GMSR.
 Since December 2016, he has been serving as our deputy general manager.